sam701/rtask/README.md

 - `webhookSecretFiles`: Map of user-friendly names to file paths containing webhook secret hashes
 - `environment`: Map of environment variables to pass to the task
 - `passRequestHeaders`: List of HTTP request headers to pass as environment variables (e.g., `X-Custom-Header` becomes `REQUEST_HEADER_X_CUSTOM_HEADER`)
-- `blocking`: If true, waits for task completion and returns result immediately; if false, returns task ID and runs asynchronously
+- `async`: If true, returns task ID immediately and runs in background; if false, waits for completion and returns result
 - `rateLimit`: Requests per second (default: 0 = unlimited)
 - `maxConcurrentTasks`: Maximum number of concurrent task executions (default: 0 = unlimited)
 - `maxInputBytes`: Maximum input size in bytes (default: 16KB)